MediMESS/JavaScript30days-2019/README.md

 # JavaScript30days-2019

-#This is me doing the challenge made by Wesbos https://github.com/wesbos/JavaScript30 in 2017 with my own style by just watching how the final product would be without watching his code.
-On my way to climb as a web developer,  put my learning of front-end especially JavaScript and implement code using the latest versions ES6, ES7, ES8.
-And find solutions and code that works in 2019.
+#This is me doing the challenge made by Wesbos https://github.com/wesbos/JavaScript30 in 2017

-## Please if you see bad code, don't judge me i am here to learn through this projects.